 Western Arkansas Planning Development District (WAPDD) is Fiscal Agent/Administrative Entity and provides staff to the Western Arkansas Workforce Development Board.
-It has been appointed as provider of Title I Adult, Dislocated Worker and Youth programs.
+It has been appointed as provider of Title I Adult, Dislocated Worker, and Youth programs.

 3.2 Describe the workforce development system in the local area that identifies the programs that are included in that system and how the local board will work with the entities carrying out core and other workforce development programs to support alignment to provide services, including programs of study authorized under the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
 2301 et. seq), that support the strategy identified in the state plan under section 102(b)(1)(E).
 [WIOA Sec.
 108(b)(2)] The Western Arkansas Workforce Development Area is a system of core and non-core partners who work towards common goals.
 The delivery system partners include Western Arkansas Planning & Development District providing Title I services to adults, dislocated workers, and youth, Arkansas Division of Workforce Services delivering services under Wagner-Peyser, three locations of Arkansas Division of Career and Technical Education that provide WIOA Title II services of adult education and family literacy, and Arkansas Vocational Rehabilitation Title I services as well as the Department of Human Services that provides Title I vocational services for the blind.
-Non-core programs that are also critical to the delivery system provide services such as Temporary Assistance for Needy Families program, Migrant and Seasonal Farmworker assistance, and Trade Adjustment Assistance.
+Non-core programs that are also critical to the delivery system provide services such as Temporary Assistance for Needy Families program, Migrant and Seasonal Farmworker assistance, American Indian Center of Arkansas, and Trade Adjustment Assistance.
 The delivery system coordinates services with Job Corp, AARP Foundation, and various veteran services as well.
-Not all providers are within each workforce center, but the board and One-Stop operator facilitate regular communication and meetings among all partners and as new technologies become available through the state or other means shares this out to the delivery system.
+Not all providers are within each workforce center, but the board and one stop operator facilitate regular communication and meetings among all partners and as new technologies become available through the state or other means shares this out to the delivery system.

 The Workforce center is expected to be a one-stop solution for job seekers and regional businesses with the overarching goal of improving community prosperity.
-The primary and satellite Workforce centers are committed to be a community resource and provide excellent customer service.
-The Western Arkansas Workforce Development system understands that to provide a complete menu of services that support the entire region, partners must collaborate on common goals.
-Services are delivered in a comprehensive One-Stop center, through partner connections and affiliate sites.
-Services are also made available virtually at these sites to insure no one walks without assistance or information to gainful employment.
+The primary and affiliate workforce centers are committed to being a community resource while providing excellent customer service.
+The Western Arkansas Workforce Development system understands that to provide a complete menu of services that support the entire area, partners must collaborate on common goals.
+Services are delivered in a comprehensive workforce center, through partner connections and affiliate sites.
+Services are also made available virtually at these sites to minimize barriers to assistance or information leading to gainful employment.

-Building strategic partnerships and designing innovative workforce solutions, will create a pipeline of skilled and talented workers to support regional employers.
-The system needs to be adaptive as to provide life changing opportunities and economic stability to the citizens we serve.
-Targeted employment services help job seekers via career pathways, skills updates and work-related training.
-These programs provided through partner specific criteria increase employability, retention and long-term earning potential.
+Building strategic partnerships and designing innovative workforce solutions will create a pipeline of skilled and talented workers to support regional employers.
+The system needs to be adaptive so as to provide life-changing opportunities and economic stability to the citizens we serve.
+Targeted employment services help job seekers via career pathways, skills updates, and work-related training.
+These programs provided through partner specific criteria increase employability, retention, and long-term earning potential.
 Continuous improvement will be necessary to create the seamless integration of partner services that will minimize overlapping of services.
 In developing the talent pipeline, the board and system also work closely with educational institutions including University of Arkansas at Fort Smith, Arkansas Tech University - Ozark campus, and University of Arkansas Rich Mountain.
+During this period, the Western area continues to support pre-apprenticeship projects connected to registered apprenticeship programs working with high schools coordinated with the Perkin CTE Cooperatives.